 Thomas Jones, Private, 14141, South Wales Borderers.
 Thomas was born at Cynwyl Elfed, and lived with his wife Margaret Jane Jones, at Bryn Awel, Clifton Terrace, Llanelli.
 He enlisted at Llanelli into the 5th Battalion, South Wales Borderers, which was attached to 58 Brigade, 19th (Western) Division.
 The Division crossed to France during July 1915, and moved to positions near Loos, where it took part in the opening attack of the Battle of Loos on 25 September 1915.
 It remained in the area over the winter, holding the line around the Duck’s Bill sector.
 On 14 March 1916 Thomas was stationed in a listening post in a mineshaft in the Duck’s Bill salient, when it was countermined by the Germans.
 The entire northern half of the Dick’s Bill salient was destroyed in a massive explosion and a party which was sent out to attempt to rescue any survivors took heavy casualties.
 Thomas still lies under the ground at the Duck’s Bill, so the 41-year-old is commemorated on the Loos Memorial, France.
 Thomas is not listed among the Cynwyl men on the Carmarthen County War Memorial Roll.

 William Jones, Private, 31534, King’s Shropshire Light Infantry.
-William was the son of William and Elizabeth Jones, of Cwmcarn, Talog.
+William was born on 21 January 1899, the son of William and Elizabeth Jones, of Cwmcarn, Abernant.
 He served with the 7th Battalion, King’s Shropshire Light Infantry on the Western Front during the war, and after the Armistice remained in the army, transferring to the 2nd Battalion, KSLI, which had been deployed to Fermoy, in Southern Ireland.
 On Sunday 7 September 1919, William was one of a group of soldiers who were heading to attend a Church Service, when several cars pulled up nearby.
 A number of Sinn Fein activists armed with clubs and pistols poured out of the cars and attacked the soldiers, attempting to steal their rifles.
 William was shot dead while attempting to fight back.
 A resulting court case refused to treat the incident as murder, as the Judge stated that the activists were intent on stealing rifles, not of causing murder, which prompted a riot by other members of the battalion who went on the rampage in Fermoy, causing damage to around 60 shops.
 The KSLI were swiftly moved to Cork and replaced by a battalion of The Buffs.
-William, who was just 20 years old, was brought home and buried with full military honours at Blaenycoed Congregational Chapelyard, Cynwyl Elfed.
-Presently he is commemorated on the Brookwood (United Kingdom 1914-1918) Memorial, England.
+The remains of 20-year-old William were brought home and he was buried with full military honours in Blaenycoed Congregational Chapelyard, Cynwyl Elfed.
 His brother Evan had been killed during the war.

 William Martin, MM, Private, 20462, Welsh Regiment.
 William was born at Leeds.
 He resided at Cynwyl Elfed prior to the war, and enlisted at Carmarthen in March 1915 into the 15th Battalion, Welsh Regiment.
 The battalion was the Carmarthen battalion, and after training at Rhyl, moved to Winchester in the summer of 1915 as part of 114 Brigade, 38th (Welsh) Division.
 The Division crossed to France in December 1915, and took over the line at Fleurbaix.
 In June 1916 it moved to the Somme, where it captured Mametz Wood by 12 July 1916.
 The Division then moved via Hebuterne to positions at Boesinghe, and in July 1917 took part in the successful capture of Pilckem Ridge.
 After wintering around Armentieres, the Division moved to the Somme in April 1918, taking over the line from Albert to Hamel.
 On 21 August 1918 the Carmarthen Battalion waded across the River Ancre, and launched their attack on the German positions at Thiepval and Pozieres, driving the Germans back over the coming days.
 William was killed on 30 August 1918, during the attack on Morval.
 He is buried at Morval British Cemetery, France.
 William had been awarded the Military Medal for the Ancre Crossing.